junxit/us-congress-code/title-16/chapter-12d/sec-835m.md

 ## Notes

+### Editorial Notes

 ### Codification

 Section is comprised of subsec. (c) of section 2 of Pub.
 L. 89–448, as added by Pub.
 L. 89–561.
 Subsecs. (a) and (b) of section 2 are classified to sections 835j and 835k, and 835l of this title, respectively.

+### Statutory Notes and Related Subsidiaries

 ### Transfer of Functions

 “Federal Energy Regulatory Commission” substituted in text for “Federal Power Commission” pursuant to Pub.
 L. 95–91, § 402(a)(1)(B), which is classified to section 7172(a)(1)(B) of Title 42, The Public Health and Welfare.
-Federal Power Commission terminated and its functions, personnel, property, funds, etc., transferred to Secretary of Energy (except for certain functions transferred to Federal Energy Regulatory Commission) by sections 7151(b), 7171(a), 7172(a), 7291, and 7293 of Title 42.
+The Federal Power Commission was terminated, and its functions, personnel, property, funds, etc., were transferred to the Secretary of Energy (except for certain functions which were transferred to the Federal Energy Regulatory Commission) by sections 7151(b), 7171(a), 7172(a), 7291, and 7293 of Title 42.
 Functions of Secretary of the Interior with respect to Bonneville Power Administration transferred to Secretary of Energy by section 7152(a)(1)(D), (2) of Title 42, with Bonneville Power Administration to be preserved as a distinct organizational entity within Department of Energy and headed by an Administrator.